 First, we will classify the types of holes we are discussing as ones that are round and have been machined, probably with a drill, as opposed to punctures and cracks incurred from damage.
 The reasons they may need to be repaired are numerous: refitting, resizing, removing obsolete equipment, or mistakes.
-When repairing fiberglass boats, the challenge is to determine an appropriate repair strategy.
+When repairing machined holes in fiberglass boats, the challenge is to determine an appropriate repair strategy.
 You want a repair that is safe and adequate, but also realistic.
 You want to ensure that the repair is strong enough for the anticipated worst-case load and err on the side of being conservative.
 Other things to consider include the costs in time and money and the skill required to perform the repair.

 Few repairs are identical, and many variables can influence the appropriate repair strategy.
 In a best-case scenario, a repair can be very simple: force thickened epoxy to fill the hole, scrape it flush, and allow the epoxy to cure.
 At the other extreme, a repair of structural fiberglass might involve grinding both sides, bonding in reinforcing fibers, sanding the entire repair flush, gelcoating, and finishing to a high gloss.
 The first job could take ten minutes and the latter many hours, if not days.
-There is no tidy repair sequence for all hole repairs.
+There is no tidy repair sequence for repairing machined holes in fiberglass.
 First, you need to think carefully about each hole.
 The chart above and this discussion of different types of repair strategies from the simplest to the most complex can help you decide the best repair strategy for most hole repairs.